-Another way to interpret this difficulty of memory detection is by considering the presence of low-frequency detector noise.
-While seismic noise occurs at low frequencies, scientist have learned how to cancel its effects.
+Another way to interpret the difficulty of memory detection is from the presence of low-frequency detector noise.
+While seismic noise occurs at low frequencies, it is relatively well understod.
 Quantum noise and instrument noise however are much harder to suppress.
 Quantum noise arises from the statistical uncertainty of photon arrival time and radiation pressure from the random motion of the mirrors [13].
 Instrument noise is a concern because it can overwhelm or mimic the strain pattern that is being looked for.
-The instrument noise is smallest around a few hundred hertz but increases sharply at low and high frequencies.
+The instrument noise is smallest around a few hundred hertz, but increases sharply at low and high frequencies.
 At all frequencies there are narrow spikes due to vibrating fibers that suspend the mirrors and test masses in the interferometers [18].

-Approach: Potential Methods of Detection
+Approach: Potential Methods of Detection - Section 7

-Even though there are still numerous challenges to overcome before scientists obtain a clear memory signal, there are still strategies that have allowed us to begin this hunt.
+Even though there are still numerous challenges to overcome before a clear memory signal is obtained, there are strategies that have allowed the hunt to begin.
 By analyzing a binary neutron star system one can use the calculated metric perturbation, or disturbance, to find the strain, or the difference in displacement due to the passing of a gravitational wave.
-The strain is small, on the order of magnitude of 10^{-21} .
-Measuring this type of strain means that a length of 1cm is required to be measured to length of 10^{-21} cm [3].
+The strain is small, on the order of magnitude of 10^-21.
+Measuring this type of strain means that a length of 1cm is required to be measured to length of 10^-21 cm [3].